Heterogeneous domain adaptation: An unsupervised approach: Introduction

-The unsupervised knowledge transfer theorem sets out the transfer conditions necessary to prevent negative transfer (to make $V_{Ho} = V_{He}$).
-Linear monotonic maps (LMMs) meet the transfer conditions of the theorem and, hence, are used to construct the homogeneous representations.
-Rather than directly measuring the distance between two heterogeneous feature spaces, the distance between two feature subspaces of different dimensions is measured using the principal angles of a Grassmann manifold.
+The unsupervised knowledge transfer theorem sets out the transfer conditions necessary to prevent negative transfer (to make $V_{Ho} = V_{He}$). \emph{Linear monotonic maps} (LMMs) meet the transfer conditions of the theorem and are therefore used to construct the homogeneous representations.
+Rather than directly measuring the distance between two heterogeneous feature spaces, the distance between two feature subspaces of different dimensions is measured using the principal angles of Grassmann manifold.
 This new distance metric reflects the extent to which the homogeneous representations have preserved the geometric relationship between the original heterogeneous domains (to make $D_{Ho} = D_{He}$).
 It is defined on two pairs of subspace sets; one pair of subspace sets reflects the original domains, the other reflects the homogeneous representations.

 Homogeneous representations of the heterogeneous domains are constructed by minimizing the distance metric based on the constraints associated with LMMs, i.e., minimize $\|D_{Ho} - D_{He}\|_{\ell_1}$ under the constraints $V_{Ho} = V_{He}$.
-Knowledge is transferred between the domains through the homogeneous representations via a geodesic flow kernel (GFK) \cite{Gong2014}.
-The complete HeUDA model resulting from this research incorporates all these elements and is called the Grassmann-LMM-GFK model - GLG for short.
-To validate GLG's efficacy, five public datasets were reorganized into ten tasks across three applications: cancer detection, credit assessment, and text classification.
-The experimental results reveal that the proposed model can reliably transfer knowledge across two heterogeneous domains when the target domain is unlabeled and there is no parallel set.
+Knowledge is transferred between the domains through the homogeneous representations via a \emph{geodesic flow kernel} (GFK) \cite{Gong2014}.
+The complete proposed HeUDA model incorporates all these elements and is called the Grassmann-LMM-GFK model - GLG for short.
+Figure \ref{fig: main_flow} illustrates the process of GLG.

+To validate the efficacy of GLG, five public datasets were reorganized into ten tasks across three applications: cancer detection, credit assessment, and text classification.
+The experimental results reveal that the proposed model can reliably transfer knowledge across two heterogeneous domains when the target domain is unlabeled and there are no parallel sets.
 The main contributions of this paper are:

 1) an effective heterogeneous unsupervised domain adaptation model, called GLG, that is able to transfer knowledge from a source domain to an unlabeled target domain in settings where both domains have heterogeneous feature spaces and are free of parallel sets;